-Zero trust security is a modern approach to network access control.
+Zero trust security is a set of modern principles for network access control, ensuring the verification of all users, and devices before accessing a resource.
 As migration to cloud services accelerates and remote work continues to evolve, a new framework for protecting digital resources is needed.
 Traditional approaches that implicitly trust credentialed users within a network create a significant security risk by giving intruders who have penetrated the security perimeter the ability to operate from within.
 Zero trust security solves this by eliminating implicit trust, replacing it with stringent identity verification and continuous user validation at each stage of the digital journey.
 This same process is applied to those attempting to gain network access and those already within it.

 What Is Zero Trust Security?